Evaluation

 What Is DeepEval?

-DeepEval is an open-source LLM evaluation framework for writing automated tests around prompts, RAG pipelines, agents, and model outputs.
-It belongs to the LLM-evaluation framework family: engineers use it in an eval pipeline or CI run to score answer relevance, faithfulness, hallucination risk, tool behavior, and custom judge rubrics.
-FutureAGI teams often compare DeepEval-style checks with trace-linked evaluators such as Groundedness, ContextRelevance, and HallucinationScore before promoting model, prompt, or retrieval changes.
+DeepEval is an open-source LLM evaluation framework for writing pytest-style tests around prompts, RAG pipelines, agents, and model outputs.
+It belongs to the local, developer-owned eval surface: engineers run it in CI to score answer relevance, faithfulness, hallucination risk, tool behavior, and custom judge rubrics.
+FutureAGI teams use DeepEval-style checks alongside trace-linked evaluators such as Groundedness, ContextRelevance, and HallucinationScore before promoting model, prompt, or retrieval changes from a dev branch into production routes.

 DeepEval matters because it makes qualitative LLM behavior look like software test output.
 Without test-runner discipline, prompt edits get merged after a few hand-picked examples, retriever changes ship without faithfulness checks, and agent tool regressions are noticed only after support tickets.
 The failure modes are concrete: silent hallucinations downstream of a faulty retriever, answer drift after a model swap, invalid tool arguments hidden inside a successful HTTP 200, and multi-turn agents that complete the first step but lose the user goal by step four.